process ∙ Methods

 With these pay-as-you-go solutions, our customers are usually paying for just one month of Premium each time.
 Every month when their paid time expires, they have to go back and do it all again.
 So although these solutions meet a minimum need, we weren’t happy with the complicated user experience.
 It didn’t deliver on two of our fundamental payments design principles – “Seamless” and “Part of the Journey.”

-We created a cross-functional dream team with a strategy lead, marketing lead, data scientist, product designer, product manager and user researcher.
-First, they needed to understand how our MVP was doing in the market and created a map of all our flows to capture the current situation.
+We created a cross-functional dream team with a strategy lead, marketing lead, data scientist, product designer, product manager, and user researcher.
+First, they needed to understand how our MVP was doing in the market and create a map of all our flows to capture the current situation.
 They took just two weeks to gather data, document the flows, and assemble it into a series of maps.

 This first experience helped the team come together as a working group, even though many had never worked side by side before.
 The mapping activity forced them to go deep into the problem space and get familiar with cash payments.
 They needed to become experts quickly.